Mtiass/holbertonschool-printf/README.md

 - The gc_t struct is defined to hold a character and a function pointer.
-The characer is used to identify the type of data ('c' for char, 's' for string, and 'd'/'i' for integers.\
+The characer is used to identify the type of data ('c' for char, 's' for string, and 'd'/'i' for integers).\
 The function pointer points to the function that handles the type of data which the chraracter points to.